The Best Video Card Buyer’s Guide – Spring 2025

 • Video Card

-The RTX 4070 Super offers amazing performance and amazing efficiency, surpassing the original 4070 by 15% at the same launch price.
-This model’s dual-slot, dual-fan cooler with oversized fans will keep temperatures in check and noise levels down, without filling up your system.
-Plus it has a factory overclock to give it an extra boost.
+The RTX 5070 offers amazing performance and amazing efficiency, surpassing the 4070 by over 20% at the same launch price.
+This model’s triple-fan cooler will keep temperatures in check and noise levels down, without going overboard on size.

 The Guru’s Tip